varnish/Varnish-Book/varnish_book.rst

 - How to use ESI?
 - Testing ESI without Varnish
 - ESI has a linear growth complexity
+- Serial ESI available in Varnish Cache
+- Parallel ESI in Varnish Plus only

 .. figure 27